morepath/morepath/doc/more.static.rst

 Note that the same helper class can be used to to serve most types of ``MIME`` content.

-This example is one way to serve an image, but its not the only way.
+This example is one way to serve an image, but it is not the only way.
 In cases that require a more elaborate method for serving the content this `WebOb File-Serving Example`_ may be helpful.